eliataylor/taxcalc/README.md

 ---

-## Defining Net Worth
+## Defining Net Wealth

-The central question is deceptively simple: *what counts?* Our working definition is **Net Worth = Assets − Debts**, applied to every individual — including minors, who would file through a legal guardian.
+The central question is deceptively simple: *what counts?* Our working definition is **Net Wealth = Assets − Debts**, applied to every individual — including minors, who would file through a legal guardian.
 This prevents hiding wealth in non-filing relatives.
 Each side is broken into categories that can be taxed or deducted at independent rates.

 These categories are starting points — you can add, remove, or adjust them in the calculator.
 The goal is to find a minimal set that's both auditable and hard to game.